Gibson Guitars

 2008 Gibson Les Paul Classic - VS

-This is our go-to Les Paul.
+This was our go-to Les Paul for many years.
 The control cavity has been upgraded from 300K to 500K Volume pots and .022uf Emerson PIO tone capacitors.
 The open coil pickups have also since been upgraded with nickel covers to complement the surrounding hardware.
 What we love about the Classic are the hot 496R/500T ceramic pickups!

 2008 Gibson Les Paul Robot Limited Edition - Modified